Are CPAP machines noisy?

 Quiet CPAP machines

-Are you looking for a new machine, or maybe you don’t know where to start your CPAP journey?
-Here are a few of the quietest CPAP machines on the market:
+Are you looking for a new machine or unsure where to start your CPAP journey?
+Here are a few of the quietest CPAP machines on the market, from quietest to loudest:

 • ResMed AirSense 10 Auto: ResMed is one of the most popular CPAP brands.
 The AirSense 10 is a great companion for first-time and current therapy users.
 The machine uses a whisper-quiet system, operating at just 26 dB.
 As well as being as quiet as a whisper, the device is simple to use with an intuitive automatic algorithm.
 The easy breathing system makes getting used to therapy simple.
 Add the myAir feature to view and manage your Sleep Apnoea treatment.

-Please note: that the latest ResMed AirSense 11 is currently unavailable in the UK.
+Please note: The latest ResMed AirSense 11 is currently unavailable in the UK.

 • Fisher & Paykel SleepStyle Auto: F&P have featured the latest CPAP technology in the SleepStyle, listening to patient feedback throughout the design process.
 The device comes with an integrated humidifier and reaches 28 dB in frequency.
 The exhalation relief and SensAwake features make using the machine comfortable.
 This device also comes with an integrated humidifier.

-Most CPAP machines have a two-year warranty; you should get around five years of use.
+Most CPAP machines have a two-year warranty; however, you should get around five years of use.

 Still don’t know where to start?
 Contact us for guidance.